-To install the App Layering service on the Google Cloud Platform, you deploy the appliance to a virtual machine on the Google Cloud Platform (GCP).
+To install the App Layering service on Google Cloud, you deploy the appliance to a virtual machine on Google Cloud.
 You can configure a static IP address, if you need one, using the appliance configuration utility.

 Enable the following Citrix Cloud APIs: